 The City of Boulder’s Office of Arts and Culture is implementing Boulder’s Community Cultural Plan.
 Through a set of programs including cultural grants, public art, initiatives for artists, the creative economy, and research, the Office of Arts and Culture seeks to facilitate an alignment in the community around our collective Vision for Culture: Together, we will craft Boulder’s social, physical, and cultural environment to include creativity as an essential ingredient for the well being, prosperity, and joy of everyone in the community.

 Through Grants to organizations and individuals we support the resiliency and sustainability of cultural organizations to enhance their ability to benefit the community.
-In 2018, the Boulder Arts Commission grants program will offer $675,000 in community funding for our cultural organizations and artists.
+Each year the Boulder Arts Commission grants program will offer funding for our community’s cultural organizations and artists.
 Learn more about the grants program.

 Public Art Program